Kequc/nano-records/README.md

 var exists = doc.attachment.exists(name);
 ```

-Returns a list of all attachments.
-Given the provided name whether this record has an attachment with a matching one.
+Returns a list of all attachments or whether a specific attachment exists.

 ## &#8620; Streams